Analyzing Stocks With NGrams

 One thing I learned is that Golang is not the best environment for experimenting with data.
 I've previously worked with Python, Pandas, and Jypter and that is a much nicer environment for messing around with data.
 Next time, I think it would be better to use those tools to get an idea about what kind of model would work first.
 Go does seem like a good platform for making a fast, production-ready data processing pipeline though!
 A possible downside is the lack of mature data-related libraries.
 This wasn't a problem for me because I wanted to try to do everything myself, as a learning experience.

 There does seem to be some potential for this ngram-based approach, perhaps if combined with other models or ideas.
-Other ideas that would be interesting to consider include:
+Other ideas that would be interesting to consider include:- Different grading schemes (for example just UP and DOWN, or using more possible grades)

-• Different time slices (days or months, instead of weeks)
+- Different time slices (days or months, instead of weeks)

-• Correlating stock grades with each other, industry, or other factors
+- Correlating stock grades with each other, industry, or other factors

-• Traditional trend following and moving averages
+- Traditional trend following and moving averages

 Return to Blog